DataDog/hiring-engineers/answers.md

 Beside of the fact that Datadog is used by thousands of happy commercial customer all over the world, the platform can also be used in many other creative ways.
 Datadog has already been used to monitor the [NYC Subway System](https://www.datadoghq.com/blog/monitor-mta-status/), the [Pokemon Go App](https://www.datadoghq.com/blog/monitoring-pokemon-go-service-status-datadog/) and even [office restroom availability](https://www.datadoghq.com/blog/engineering/restroom-hacks/).

 In these days nearly anything is a smart device producing some sort of data.
 No matter if it is your Refrigerator, your Toaster or your new [Smart Stroller](https://www.indiegogo.com/projects/smartbe-intelligent-stroller#/) - all these devices are already connected to the internet and many others will follow.
-These circumstances not only predict successful times ahead for a data analytics platform like Datadog, it also allows anyone to dream and build promising new services and products solely based on these incredible amounts of data produced each day.
+These circumstances not only predict successful times ahead for a data analytics platform like Datadog, it also allows anyone to build promising new services and products solely based on these incredible amounts of data produced each day.

 I could imagine